Vietnam.vn - Nền tảng quảng bá Việt Nam

 " He stopped smiling ," said Bobby's brother, Jack.

-Dailymail journalist Oliver Holt commented: " That is probably the reason why he is humble and does not let himself get carried away by success.
-His behavior seems to hide his happy feelings, because that is not the way it is for the dead.
-He carries their memories when he plays football.
+Dailymail journalist Oliver Holt commented: " That's probably why he's humble and doesn't let himself get carried away by success.
+His behavior seems to hide his happy feelings, because that's not right for the dead.
+He carries their memories with him when he plays football.
 Bobby dedicates the victory to his old teammates, something they should have had together ."

 In 2017, on his 80th birthday, Bobby Charlton confided that he was still haunted by the disaster of the past.